FortinetCloudCSE/k8s-101-workshop/content/03_participanttasks/03_02_k8sindepth/03_02_06_exposingapp.md

 kong-proxy   LoadBalancer   10.97.121.60   10.0.0.4      80:32477/TCP,443:31364/TCP   2m10s
 ```

-3. Verify the default ingressclasses
+3. Verify the default ingressClasses

+When Kong installed, Kong automatically configures itself as the default IngressClass for the cluster.
+With a default IngressClass set, you have the option to omit specifying ingressClassName: kong in your Ingress specifications.

 ```bash
 kubectl get ingressclasses